 If you are going for a romantic getaway, you can choose a semi-secret beach.
 There are dozens of them around Phuket Island.

 Not many tourists go to the east coast.
-In addition, you can visit the less popular beaches there.
+Also, you can visit the less popular beaches there.
 However, nature has blessed all the beaches of Phuket, you won’t be disappointed.

 22. Ride a Free boat to Coconut Island

 The village coconut island offers a water taxi to Coconut Island every 30 minutes.
 It leaves from Laem Hin Pier in Phuket.
-The service starts at 6 am and ends at 11:30 pm at night.
+The service starts at 6 am and ends at 11:30 pm.
 However, the water taxi ride is completely free!

 23. A tour of Chalong Bay Rum Distillery